webhintio/hint/packages/parser-typescript-config/README.md

 # Parser typescript-config (`@sonarwhal/parser-typescript-config`)

-The `typescript-config` parser allow the user analyze the TypeScript configuration in their projects.
+The `typescript-config` parser allows the user to analyze the TypeScript configuration in their projects.

 To use it you will have to install it via `npm`: